Your product or service is ready for launching. Now, all you have to do is begin promoting it.

 The reader has to know why they should buy NOW, not later.
 Use compelling Call-to-Action (CTA) buttons to persuade them.

-3. Position your service/product as THE solution to their problems.
+3. Position Your Product/Service as THE Solution to Their Problems

-When you sit down to craft your sales page, there’s one thing that should be present, so it converts – making sure it’s clear your offer will make your audience’s life better.
+When you sit down to craft your sales letter, there’s one thing that should be present so it converts – ensuring it’s clear your offer will make your audience’s life better.
 For that reason, concentrate your efforts on the benefits of your product/service, not its features.

 For example, if you’re selling a course that teaches them how to start a real estate business, don’t just say, “You’ll learn how to do that”.
 Instead, mention what approximate results they’re going to get in the real estate niche when they implement your advice, and how that is going to change their life.